Inte24/Data-Analysis-Project/RESULTS.md

 - **Orthoclase.surf** and **Sanidine.surf**: Moderate negative effects.
 Both are feldspar minerals with hydrophilic surfaces.

 - **Many features driven to zero**: LASSO regularization has effectively eliminated features like Chalcopyrite, Diopside, Pyrite, Rutile, and most minor mineral surface fractions.
-Their confidence intervals overlap with zero — they do not significantly affect flotation rate in this model.
+Their confidence intervals overlap with zero, they do not significantly affect flotation rate in this model.

 ---